 Planned exploration expenditures are expected to be $55 million in 2020, $10 million lower than previous guidance.
 The majority of the decrease is due to a reduction in the planned activities on regional exploration stage projects in South America.
 Planned expenditures for 2020 will be spent supporting significant in-mine and near-mine targets at our operations ($20 million at Candelaria, $15 million at Zinkgruvan, $10 million at Chapada, and $10 million at Neves-Corvo).

 About Lundin Mining

 The information in this release is subject to the disclosure requirements of Lundin Mining under the EU Market Abuse Regulation.
-This information was publicly communicated on February 14, 2019 at 5:45 p.m.
+The information was submitted for publication, through the agency of the contact persons set out below on February 20, 2020 at 5:00 p.m.
 Eastern Time.

 Cautionary Statement on Forward-Looking Information